 More recently, Boston Day and Evening Academy has created proficiency-based pathways that allow students to progress based on demonstrated mastery rather than seat time.
 Students benefit from wraparound services, digital tools that help create a personalized approach, and a school open 12 hours a day.

-BPS has continued steady improvement under Carol Johnson’s six-year leadership resulting improving graduation rates and recognition from the Council of Great City Schools.
-The BPS acceleration agenda is a solid portfolio strategy ripe for an injection of online and blended learning .
+BPS saw steady but unremarkable improvement under Carol Johnson’s six-year leadership.
+BPS CFO Jon McDonough was appointed interim superintendent after Johnson stepped down.
+The BPS acceleration agenda is a modest portfolio strategy ripe for an injection of online and blended learning.

 Case Study.
-Before the end of the decade, they will teach a case at Harvard Business School (HBS) on the challenging transition the education publishers made to digital learning service providers.
+By the end of the decade, they will teach a case at Harvard Business School (HBS) on the innovator’s dilemma faced by the education publishers made to digital learning service providers.
 Local control and the long tail of print textbooks are making the shift extended and uneven.
 Houghton Mifflin Harcourt, headquartered in Boston, is emerging from restructuring with a former Microsoft exec at the helm.
 Pearson, McGraw, and Cengage all have a significant base in Boston.

 Boston & Beyond.
 The Nellie Mae Education Foundation in Quincy supports personalized learning efforts in metro Boston and throughout New England.
-Executive Director Nick Donohue recently joined me the iNACOL board and sponsors CompetencyWorks.
+Executive Director Nick Donohue recently joined me on the iNACOL board and sponsors CompetencyWorks.
 NMEF also funds the New England Secondary School Consortium, a leader in proficiency-based learning.

 JFYNetWorks is a blended learning program that helps teachers make effective use of online resources.
 JFYNet Blended Learning Specialists works with teachers throughout the year to align digital resources to students’ needs.
 Their goal is “to make learning effective and exciting for both students and teachers.”
 While they are Boston-based, they serve more than 6,000 students per year in 14 districts in 3 states.

 Boston edupreneurs will continue to influence learning nationwide.
-But it’s also clear that while Boston is the third most important source of learning innovations on the planet (after Silicon Valley and NYC) these innovations have not yet widely permeated K-12 schools.
+But it’s also clear that while Boston is the fourth most important source of learning innovations on the planet (after Silicon Valley, NYC, and Chicago) these innovations have not yet widely permeated K-12 schools.

 Curriculum Associates and Pearson are Getting Smart Advocacy Partners.
 Coursera is portfolio company of Learn Capital where Tom is a partner.